 It’s a less sharp version of a real photograph, and it has its own unique look that I appreciate.
 Once you do try it, you’ll see exactly what I mean.
 The soft, vintage-y look is really nice in home decor.
 I think you’re going to like it!

-I’d also love to know what questions you have about Mod Podge photo transfer medium in the comments!
-And if you’re ready to watch the video of the process, all you have to do is click “play” in the center of the in this post!
+Now that you know my tipes, I’d also love to know what questions you have about Mod Podge photo transfer medium in the comments!
+And if you’re ready to watch the video of the process, all you have to do is click “play” in the center of this post!